taviroquai/ReactObservableStore/README.md

 ## Demo & Examples

-To build the examples locally, run:
+To build and run the example locally, run:

 ```
 npm install
-npm run dev
+npm run start
 ```

-Then open [`localhost:8081`](http://localhost:8081) in a browser.
+It will open [`localhost:9000`](http://localhost:9000) in a browser.

 ## Installation